jhclark/multeval/README.md

                   --rankDir rank \
                   > kbest.scored
 ```

+MultEval will also display the corpus-level oracle score over the n-best list according to each metric.

 For even more detailed analysis, you should also consider using the METEOR X-Ray analysis tool.